geo-token/whitepaper/whitepaper.md

 **Result:** Strengthening interaction

 * More vital interaction between brands and their audience
-* Development of innovative approaches in the paid attention industry
+* Development of innovative approaches in the paid-attention industry

 **Conclusion:** A new level of interactivity